eric-downes/20sq-blog/_posts/2023-11-28-mechanics-intent-search-ii.md

 thanks: I want to thank Caterina Puca, Amar Hadzihasanovic and Bob Coecke, without which this piece of formal theory would not have been developed.
 ---

-Part of the 20[ ] team has been busy in the last week with a research retreat around *obstructions to compositionality*.
+Part of the 20[ ] team has been busy in the last week with a research retreat focused on *obstructions to compositionality*.
 In this post, I'll explain how this may have a direct role in better understanding intent search.

 ## Recap and Introduction

 If you recall, a few months ago we gave a [Lagrangian account](/lagrangian-intent-search-i) of what intent solving was.
 To recap:

 - We have a graph where:
-  -  vertexes are (EVM) states;
+  -  Vertexes are (EVM) states;
-  -  edges represent actions that lead from a state to another (e.g. calling a function with a given payload);
+  -  Edges represent actions that lead from a state to another (e.g. calling a function with a given payload);
 - An intent specifies a couple of regions in this graph:
   - One region indentifies the *premises* of the intent, that is, the states in which intent search can be triggered;
   - The other region identifies the *conclusions* of the intent, that is, the states that the intent proposer considers as acceptable solutions;